 "Singers Ratshin, O'Neill and Adler are pitch-perfect in their delivery of often complex harmonic arrangements.
 And if there were an Ella Fitzgerald Award for Exquisite Elocution in Song, they would surely get it.
 The trio officially bills itself as a "folk" outfit, but has none of the naiveté that label might suggest.
 These are nicely edgy, sour-sweet songs, written for grown-ups." - The Seattle Times

-The new recording, tentatively titled: The Family Feast: The Study of the Human Condition, First World Problems, and the Lasting Physiological and Psychological Effects of Eating Our Young," will feature many of the songs the group has been performing for the past year or so.
-Included will be: Problems, Brand New World, Modern Medicine (Old Man Arms), In The End, The Family Feast, Bat, and many others.
-The group is trying to have the recording ready for release in November, 2016 but … you know how these things go!
-Stay tuned for updates.
+The latest recording, titled: The Family Feast: The Study of the Human Condition, First World Problems, and the Lasting Physiological and Psychological Effects of Eating Our Young," features many of the songs the group has been performing for the past year or so.
+Included are: Problems, Brand New World, Modern Medicine (Old Man Arms), In The End, The Family Feast, Bat, and many others.

 Uncle Bonsai can’t seem to get it right.
 Everything goes askew in whatever they try.
 Their so-called “children’s” songs ended badly, especially for the family pets, but even their “grown- up” songs of childhood memories are rife with disappointment.
 Long obsessed with what gets swept beneath the rug of every family, the trio’s recent work turns its scrutiny on parenting.
 Once children themselves, they mocked the best (some say “futile”) efforts of their beleaguered parents.
 Not until after becoming parents themselves did they realize the great wisdom and fortitude of their parents, after all.
 Shoulda said something.
 Now they turn their “mature” attention to the sheer devilry of their own children.